monkeywithacupcake/mern-cupcake/README.md

 ### Branches
 The master branch will always be the most complete working copy.
 Additional feature branches are created as progress is made on different components of the application.
-Once they are merged into the master, they are deleted.
+Some feature branches are retained to allow quick switching to see how things change.

 ### Usage